Philadelphia

 PATCO Speedline

 The PATCO Speedline is a metro service on an East-West alignment.
-It runs from Lindenwold in the east to 15-16th & Locust in Downtown Philadelphia in the west via Camden, New Jersey, serving 13 stations.
+It runs from Lindenwold in the east to 15/16th & Locust St. in Downtown Philadelphia in the west via Camden, New Jersey, serving 14 stations.

 The PATCO Speedline was opened in 1969.
+The latest expansion was the reopening of Franklin Square in April 2025.
 The PATCO Speedline is owned by the Delaware River Port Authority and is operated by PATCO.

 Headways